 Designed as a holiday home for René Vogelbacher and his wife Evelina (née Stampa), who was a prominent postwar voice in the women’s movement of the liberal party (FDP), this 1978 gem lays out the basic formula for the Pierry Zoelly mountain house.
-Architecturally, this translated as alpine-avantgarde.
-In essence, Zoelly drew on the simplicity and all-season sheltering qualities of the traditional Bregaglia mountain house, giving it a contemporary spin: a sculptural reinforced concrete tree forms the foundation and static core.
-The centre-piece also acts as a cosy fire-place.
-Thick walls, a gneiss-plated roof and tiny windows shelter against the elements, while a large glass front adds a light and airy touch.
-And now to the coolest design-detail: the metal shutters are painted in the colours of the Fiat collection of 1977.
-They lift the mood during the long, dark winters, but come out to their dazzling best in the autumn, when the larch woods turn golden.
+Architecturally, this translated as alpine avantgarde.
+In essence, Zoelly took the simplicity and year-round shelter of the traditional Val Bregaglia mountain house, giving it a contemporary spin: a sculptural reinforced concrete tree forms the foundation and static core.
+The centrepiece also doubles as a cosy fireplace.
+Thick walls, a gneiss-plated roof and tiny windows protect against the elements, while a large glass front adds a modern, light and airy touch.